 Schulich School of Business: MBA Curriculum

 The MBA curriculum includes 33 credits of course courses.
-The core equips students with a common background and capabilities for effective management of public, private and non-profit sectors.
-In addition to core courses, students are required to complete 27 credits of electives which allows for a deeper exploration of an area of focus.
+The core equips students with a common background and capabilities for effective management of public, private, and non-profit sectors.
+In addition to core courses, students are required to complete 27 credits of electives, which allows for a deeper exploration of an area of focus.

 Strategy Field Study and Specializations

 Students also participate in the strategy field study as the capstone of the program.
-The strategy field study is a 2-term consulting project where student team conducts a strategic assessment of an organization and its environment.
+The strategy field study is a 2-term consulting project where the student team conducts a strategic assessment of an organization and its environment.
 The student teams then present their recommendations to senior management.